 "Keep It Clean, Keep It Fun"

 This new Iowa Department of Natural Resources campaign is designed to improve people's behavior on Iowa rivers.
 Landowners and recreational paddlers have been complaining to DNR staff about "Rude behavior, foul language and loud music."
 "We need support locally to report problems and hold individuals accountable for their behavior." said DNR Director, Chuck Gipp.
 The DNR is increasing law enforcement on rivers to reduce illegal activity.
 Rental companies distribute materials to help paddlers report illegal activities they see.
 We are supplying boat and tube rental liveries with new river trash sacks, posters and stickers to help spread the word and promote a better ethic of on-river use, especially in the summer months.
-Littering is another significant problem on some rivers, especially at access points, and the DNR will be distributing green mesh bags that people can take with them and pick up litter as they go.
+Littering is another significant problem on some rivers, especially at access points, and the DNR will be distributing blue mesh bags that people can take with them and pick up litter as they go.
 If you would like to display a poster in your storefront or paddling club meeting place, you can request one plus a sticker. if you would like a trash bag to take in your canoe, kayak or fishing boat, contact River Programs Outreach Coordinator, Todd Robertson.
 We will either direct you to a location where you can pick a trash sack up or we will mail you one.

 It's been a busy season for the IDNR River Programs construction team.
 Take a look at our current and completed projects below.

 Skunk River Logjam - Back in March of 2014, an excavator cleared a dangerous logjam on the Skunk River near Story City.
 This area, located on a tight bend in the river, would catch trees and wood debris as it made it's way downstream.
 The contractor pulled out several trees and tree branches and 5 months later, the channel remais clear and much safer.
 Mission accomplised!